Sage-Bionetworks-IT/organizations-infra/org-formation/100-shared-dns/README.md

 Certificates must exist in the same account they will be used in, and so we must create a copy of our wildcard certificate in an application account before the application can be deployed to that account.
-For example, [the list of accounts for `app.sagebionetworks.org`](https://github.com/Sage-Bionetworks-IT/organizations-infra/blob/master/org-formation/100-shared-dns/_tasks.yaml#L70).
-When merging a change that creates new certificates, the deploy pipeline will fail if the certificates are not validated within the 30-minute timeout.
+Ensure that the stack creating the desired wildcard certificate has an account binding for the application account in `_tasks.yaml`.
+When merging a change that creates new certificates, the deploy pipeline will fail if the certificates are not manually validated within the 30-minute timeout.

 ### Validating New Certificates